What is Mindfulness Based Sobriety (MBS)?

 MBS was researched and developed at Gateway for the purpose of equipping patients with a clear understanding of what relapse is, how it manifests and ways to effectively manage both internal and external prompts to resume use.
 We not only utilize MBS to help patients learn effective ways of avoiding relapse, but we use it to also help clients successfully overcome the challenges of rebounding from a relapse.
 For example, MBS can help individuals examine the choices, thoughts, and feelings that led up to the relapse and reframe relapse as a need to modify the relapse prevention plan rather than a failure in the person.
 MBS is one of Gateway’s pillars in our evidence-based practices.
 We utilize it in group, individual and family counseling.

 Marlatt’s qualitative research specifically magnifies the reasons people relapse.
 His work breaks down the thoughts and behaviors that lead to relapse.
 He conducted qualitative research following clients on their journey of recovery and evaluated their relapses to specifically identify common factors that occur.

 Gateway’s mindfulness response to urges and cravings focuses on breathing to de-escalate the body-mind reaction that occurs when patients experience a triggering event.
 It is specifically designed for those in recovery experiencing such triggers.

 “You can’t calm the storm.
 So stop trying.
 What you can do is calm yourself.
 The storm will pass.” —Timber Hawkeye, author

-Mindfulness Based Sobriety is a major part of the addiction therapy services at Gateway Foundation.
+Mindfulness Based Sobriety is a major part of the addiction therapy services at Gateway.
 Our licensed and compassionate professionals take an integrated approach to ensure the best outcomes for patients.
-To learn more about our customized addiction treatment programs, contact Gateway Foundation today at 877.505.4673.
+To learn more about our customized addiction treatment programs, contact Gateway today at 877.505.4673.